firebadnofire/rtsp-client/README.md

   * All panel connection settings
   * Window geometry
   * Running states (with optional auto-restart on load)
+* **Copy panel settings** so you can reuse credentials and URLs across camera slots quickly.
 * **Reconnect on error** with automatic retries.
 * **Minimal, responsive UI** using PyQt6.